jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 Once you have your Raspberry Pi, you'll need to install an operating system on it.
 Raspberry Pi OS (formerly known as Raspbian) is the most popular operating system for Raspberry Pi, and it's what we'll be using for this guide.

-> Make sure to select [Raspberry Pi OS (Legacy)](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy) in the Imager, Steam Link is not compatible with bullseye builds
+> Make sure to select [Raspberry Pi OS (Legacy)](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy) in the Imager, Steam Link is not compatible with current bullseye builds
 {: .prompt-warning }

 To install Raspberry Pi OS, follow these steps: